ludus-scrinium/creator-ops-kit/README.md

 # creator ops kit

 ## what this is
-a lightweight intake + review system for fan content: submit → review → track permission → showcase.
+a lightweight intake + review system for fan content: submit â†’ review â†’ track permission â†’ showcase.

 ## why it matters
 - protects studio and creators